Dog Lifestyle5 min read

 3. Bat Wings

 A simple harness-mounted set of black bat wings.
-Minimal coverage means maximum comfort, and the visual effect is surprisingly impressive, especially on black dogs.
+Minimal coverage means maximum comfort.
+I use these on the dogs at Multnomah County Animal Shelter when we do our October adoption photos.
+The visual effect holds up.
+They look especially great on black dogs.

 Buy the Bat Wings Costume on Amazon